The best way to explore Italy? Through its delicious food, of course!

 This fantastic 4-hour Bologna food tour takes you to the lively Quadrilatero market, where you can feel the atmosphere and watch locals buy food ingredients.
 The tour departs twice daily - at 10 am and 3 pm.
 The morning tour begins with a genuine Italian breakfast featuring coffee and croissants!
 You'll also taste Parmigiano Reggiano, two handmade pasta dishes (and even see how tortellini are made), balsamic vinegar (from Modena), cheeses, and cured meats.
 You'll learn historic facts of the local sights you pass by!
 A private tour is also available!

-Join this 4-hour morning culinary journey with Taste Bologna's renowned food tour, designed for intimate group settings.
+Join this 4-hour Italian food tour in Bologna is designed for intimate group settings.
 Stroll through the vibrant Mercato delle Erbe, and visit charming family-run food shops and cozy osterie.
 Indulge in tastings of classic delicacies such as tortellini, bolognese ragĂš, mortadella, and Parmigiano Reggiano, alongside the aceto balsamico di Modena.
 Savour unique desserts and sample regional wines like Pignoletto or Lambrusco, topped off with a refreshing gelato.
 This is one of the best food tours in Bologna!

 Join your guide near the Two Towers in Bologna for a delicious food tour.
 You can choose a start time of either 12pm or 6:30pm.
 The adventure begins with tasting pasta dishes like tagliatelle al ragĂš or tortellini served in broth.
 Next, enjoy local treats such as tigelle or mortadella, either in a cone or on a platter.
 You'll also try "cotoletta alla bolognese," which is breaded veal topped with a cheesy sauce and prosciutto.
 To finish, you'll have a choice between homemade Italian gelato or a slice of torta degli addobbi, a traditional rice cake from Bologna.
 This tour brings you a bunch of mouthwatering food!